 Twenty-five camels landed in Melbourne in 1860 to carry supplies for the ill-fated Burke and Wills expedition.
 Many more followed, along with their Muslim cameleers, known as Afghans.
 They butchered meat according to Halal principles and grew exotic plants and herbs important to their diet.
 Camels played a vital role in carrying provisions to outback settlements until the early 1900s.

 The very first camel to arrive in Australia met a tragic end after causing the death of his owner.
-The camel, named Harry, was the sole survivor of six beasts shipped from the Canary Islands.
-He was the cause of a shooting accident that resulted in the death of his owner, John Horrocks, while searching for pastoral land to the north of Adelaide.
+The camel, named Harry, was the sole survivor of six beasts shipped from the Canary Islands in 1840.
+Six years later, he was the cause of a shooting accident that resulted in the death of his owner, John Horrocks, while searching for pastoral land to the north of Adelaide.
 As a result, Harry himself was shot.

 It is estimated that from 1870 to 1900 more than 2,000 cameleers and 15,000 camels came to Australia.
 They played a significant part in the building of the overland telegraph line to Darwin and in construction of the first rabbit-proof fence.

 By the 1920s, rail and motor transport had largely replaced the camel as a mode of transport.
 Many were released into the wild, where they have multiplied to the point of becoming a significant pest.
 Some estimates put their numbers as high as 1.2 million.
 The Central Australian Camel Industry Association is trying to develop an export industry for Australian camels.

 Camel meat is now available for human consumption, although it’s not commonly found in your local supermarket.
 Processing began in 1988 at Wamboden Abattoir, Alice Springs and demand for meat has steadily risen.
 Camel meat is a lean meat protein source.
 It is high in protein and low in fat.